-Use this Bible lesson based on Genesis 4:1-16 to teach preschoolers about Cain and Abel.
+Use this Bible lesson based on Genesis 4:1-16 to teach preschoolers about Cain and Abel and getting along with siblings.

-Create an altar by draping a bedsheet or blanket over a table.
+Beforehand, create an altar by draping a bedsheet or blanket over a table.
 Lay real or artificial fruits and vegetables on the altar.
 Also lay a stuffed sheep or a picture of a sheep on the altar.
-Place a candle on each side of the altar.
-With the older kids, you may want to light the candles.
+Place a flicker light on each side of the altar.

 Form a circle.
 Select one child to be “It.”
 Have It kneel in front of a child and begin to “ba-a-a” like a sheep.
 That child must pat It on the head three times saying “poor lamb” each time without smiling.
 If the child smiles, he or she becomes the poor lamb.

-After five minutes, talk about how hard it was to have self-control.
-Let those who were successful share how they controlled themselves.
+After five minutes, talk about how hard it was to have self-control to not smile.
+Let those who were successful at not smiling share how they controlled themselves.

-Win or Lose-Form two groups.
-Have groups compete in a Tug-of-War, using a rope.
-Afterward, *ask: How did it feel to compete with one another?
-How do you compete with your brothers and sisters?
+Form two groups.
+Have groups compete in a Tug-of-War using a rope.
+Afterward, ask: How did it feel to compete with your friends?
+What are some ways you compete with your brothers and sisters at home?

-*Ask: What attitudes did Cain and Abel have toward God? toward each other?
+Ask: What attitudes or feelings did Cain and Abel about God? toward each other?
 What did Cain do wrong?
 What would’ve been a better way for Cain to handle his anger?
 How do you handle your anger toward family members?

-You’ll need: Broken heart-shape sugar cookies, icing and blunt knives.
+You’ll need: Broken heart-shaped sugar cookies, icing, and blunt knives.

 Have children mend their cookies with frosting and eat them.